epicchainlabs/epicchain-unity-sdk/PRODUCTION_VALIDATION.md

 **RECOMMENDATION**: **IMMEDIATE PRODUCTION DEPLOYMENT**

-The EpicChain Unity SDK is ready to revolutionize blockchain gaming and empower developers worldwide to create the next generation of Web3 games on the Neo platform.
+The EpicChain Unity SDK is ready to revolutionize blockchain gaming and empower developers worldwide to create the next generation of Web3 games on the EpicChain platform.

 ---